 1. High & Low – “Resolution”

 There is something terrifying about nothingness, isn’t there?
 Movies like ‘Synecdoche, New York’ directly challenge us with the idea that death is coming but where the writing of Akira Kurosawa differs from the exhausting torrent of ideas the usually fantastic Kaufman bombards us with in his film is that it is subtle.
-It hints, rather and stating.
-Lurks and lingers, rather than directly attacking.
+It hints rather than states.
+Lurks and lingers rather than directly attacking.
 As John and Chris Nolan once wrote, “It’s the slow knife that cuts the deepest”.
 I cannot stress enough that if you have not seen Kurosawa’s very finest film, 1963’s ‘High & Low’, then you should do so before reading this.

-Here is a film which spends two hours patiently destroying several people’s lives.
+Here is a film that spends two hours patiently destroying several people’s lives.
 It irreparably scars a small child.
 It rips the soul out of a formerly flourishing family.
 It lets the big-wig businessmen win whilst the hero wallows around in the fading fragments of his former fortune.
 All of this is never directly given culpability.
-The monstrous villain behind High & Low’s endless tragedies lacks a face — we the audience are allowed to pin the blame on people we choose in the hopes that Mr. Gondo can live a happy life again.
+The monstrous villain behind High & Low’s endless tragedies lacks a face — we, the audience, are allowed to pin the blame on people we choose in the hopes that Mr. Gondo can live a happy life again.

-And then after all of this Akira Kurosawa sits us down in the final scene of his ultimate masterpiece and faces us with that untold horror that inescapable shadow that claws at us from just beyond the grave: Nothing.
+And then, after all of this, Akira Kurosawa sits us down in the final scene of his ultimate masterpiece and faces us with that untold horror, that inescapable shadow that claws at us from just beyond the grave: Nothing.
 I won’t directly state anything about the indelible piece of cinema which caps off the film, only again ask that you seek it out as soon as possible.
-Words fail to describe the feeling that tranverses through every frame of the film’s final moments.
+Words fail to describe the feeling that transverses through every frame of the film’s final moments.

 Read More: Best AI Movies of All Time